-Getting Started with Let's Go Fly Academy is Easy!
+Getting Started with Let's Go Fly Club is Easy!

 Introductory Beginner Flight Training Courses

-Let's Go Fly Academy, offers flight training for pilot ratings in airplanes, both single engine and multi-engine aircraft.
+Let's Go Fly Club, offers flight training as well for pilot ratings in airplanes, both single engine and multi-engine aircraft.
 The following is a list of the courses offered which can lead to a career as a professional pilot in aviation or just for your recreational desires.

 All prices listed below are subject to change without notice.